kotcrab/ghidra-allegrex/README.md

 as memory access.
 Rebasing the image later is possible but will not remove those labels.

 After importing and opening the file you should do the auto analysis.
 Default options are fine.

+#### Using PPSSPP .sym scripts

+PPSSPP identifies many functions automatically, it's useful to get those into Ghidra after doing the initial analysis.
+Export the `.sym` file from PPSSPP and in Ghidra run script `PpssppImportSymFile`.
+Select the `.sym` file.
+Enter `0` when asked for offset if your image base is already at `08804000`.
+It's usually fine to run this script after you've started renaming functions in the binary.
+The script by default skips unknown names from PPSSPP so your work can only get overwritten if you've renamed one of the autodetected function.

+Likewise, you can use `PpssppExportSymFile` to export your work as `.sym` file which can be imported into PPSSPP.
+Enter `0` when asked for offset if your image base is already  at `08804000`.
+You need to do `Reset symbol table` before importing the file in PPSSPP.

 ### VFPU Limitations